hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-backup-user admin yes

-The call is used for backing up user with all its domains and databases.
+This function is used for backing up user with all its domains and databases.

 *******************************************************************